luis-bcn05/HIV_analysis/README.md

 🧠 Goals

-    Visualize the major sources of variation across samples using PCA
+- Visualize the major sources of variation across samples using PCA

-    Identify clusters or separation patterns between treatment and infection groups
+- Identify clusters or separation patterns between treatment and infection groups

-    Explore whether there are batch effects that need to be addressed before downstream analysis
+- Explore whether there are batch effects that need to be addressed before downstream analysis

-    Practice applying dimensionality reduction techniques in R with real biological data
+- Practice applying dimensionality reduction techniques in R with real biological data

-    Build a foundation for future differential expression analysis using tools like DESeq2 or edgeR
+- Build a foundation for future differential expression analysis using tools like DESeq2 or edgeR

 ⚙️ Methods & Tools

 The project was developed entirely in R, using the following key libraries:

-    ggplot2 – data visualization
+- ggplot2 – data visualization

-    Rtsne – t-SNE dimensionality reduction
+- Rtsne – t-SNE dimensionality reduction

-    dplyr – data manipulation
+- dplyr – data manipulation

-    DESeq2 – normalization and exploratory analysis (optional/future use)

-    readr, tibble – data loading and wrangling
+- readr, tibble – data loading and wrangling

 ✨ Techniques applied:

-    Principal Component Analysis (PCA) to detect variance structure in the gene expression matrix
+- Principal Component Analysis (PCA) to detect variance structure in the gene expression matrix

-    t-SNE to capture local sample relationships in a non-linear manner
+- t-SNE to capture local sample relationships in a non-linear manner

-    Data cleaning and preprocessing steps (filtering, normalization, etc.)
+- Data cleaning and preprocessing steps (filtering, normalization, etc.)

-    Color-coded plots by infection status, treatment group, and replicate batch
+- Color-coded plots by infection status, treatment group, and replicate batch

 👥 Authors

-    Luis Carlos Ospina
+- Luis Carlos Ospina

-    Pau Ribera
+- Pau Ribera

-    Nicolás Costa
+- Nicolás Costa

 Project completed as part of coursework in the Bioinformatics Bachelor's Degree at the Polytechnic University of Catalonia (UPC), focusing on transcriptomic analysis and dimensionality reduction.